Title

 • Health care professional identifier

-• Unique health care professional number, RFA assigned
+• Encrypted unique health care professional number, RFA-assigned

 • Health care facility identifier

-• Unique health care facility number, RFA assigned
+• Encrypted unique health care facility number, RFA-assigned

-Persons requesting access to restricted data must complete a data application for restricted data and Confidentiality Contract.
+Persons requesting access to restricted data must complete a data application for restricted data and a Confidentiality Contract.
 The DOC, in accordance with The Principles and Protocol for the Release of Health Care Data, will review this application.
-If approved, persons receiving restricted data elements, including the principal investigator, chief executive officer, and the data processing manager to sign and submit confidentiality contracts to the Revenue and Fiscal Affairs Office.
-Researchers submitting requests for restricted data files must furnish, along with an application, a copy of their organizations IRB (Internal Review Board) approval.
-The Application for Use of Restricted Data Files is located in Appendix F.
+If approved, persons receiving restricted data elements, including the Principal Investigator, chief executive officer, and the data processing manager must sign and submit confidentiality contracts to the RFA.
+Researchers submitting requests for restricted data files must furnish, along with an application, a copy of their organization’s Internal Review Board (IRB) approval.
+The Application for Use of Restricted Data Files is available upon request or at https://rfa.sc.gov/boards-committees/dataoversight.

 C. Reports